 - 5:2 fasting – Eat normally 5 days a week and consume a reduced calorie diet the other 2 days per week

 While people may choose to practice intermittent fasting for a number of reasons, most people do so for the potential health benefits including:

 - Improving heart health markers, such as the reduction of LDL (5)

 Depending on the type of IF you practice, it may have different effects on the body.
 For example, some studies show that by reducing the number of hours in which you eat throughout the day, you are more likely to consume fewer calories, and therefore weight loss may occur.

 Many of the metabolic benefits of intermittent fasting are dependent on the body being in a fasted state.
 Consuming foods or beverages that contain calories from carbohydrates, fat, or protein can interrupt it.
 In other words, eating or drinking calories signals the “on” switch for your body’s endocrine and digestive system and it immediately must go back to work breaking down and sorting out carbohydrates, protein, and fat.

 Does Water Break A Fast?

 Since it is calorie-free and doesn’t raise blood sugar levels, drinking good old H20 won’t break your fast!
 In fact, drinking water while intermittent fasting is encouraged to maintain adequate hydration status.

 The only exception to this rule is if you are practicing dry fasting.
-It restricts both food and liquid, therefore, drinking water while fasting is not allowed.
-People may practice dry fasting for religious or medical reasons, but since abstaining from water for a prolonged period of time can lead to dehydration, it’s advised to consult with a medical professional before dry fasting.
+It restricts both food and liquid.
+People may practice dry fasting for religious or medical reasons, but since abstaining from water for a prolonged period of time can lead to dehydration, it’s advised to consult with a medical professional before starting.

 What Types of Water Can I Drink While Intermittent Fasting?